python/cpython/Doc/library/weakref.rst

    the call will raise :exc:`TypeError`.

    Weak references support tests for equality, but not ordering.
-If the referents are still alive, two references have the same equality relationship as their referents (regardless of the *callback*).
-If either referent has been deleted, the references are equal only if the reference objects are the same object.
+If the referents are still alive, two weak references have the same equality relationship as their referents (regardless of the *callback*).
+If either referent has been deleted, two weak references are equal only if the weak references are the same object.

    This is a subclassable type rather than a factory function.